OGGM/oggm/docs/structure.rst

       This can lead to silent bugs (for example mismatching model parameters between the preprocessing and the simulations, leading to incorrect results).
-      Because of this issue, we had to implement safeguards against such mistakes where possible.
+      Because of this issue, we had to implement safeguards against such mistakes wherever possible.
     - users can be confused by glacier directories.
-Since an OGGM program does not always read like linear "A to Z" workflows (but for example "start from Q, then Q to Z"), mistakes like the ones described above can happen unnoticed.
+Since an OGGM program does not always read like linear "A to Z" workflows (but for example "start from Q, then do Q to Z"), mistakes like the ones described above can happen unnoticed.
-    - it can make certain types of sensitivity experiments more difficult to implement, since users have to wrry not only about variable names, but also about data file names.
+    - it can make certain types of sensitivity experiments more difficult to implement, since users have to worry not only about variable names, but also about data file names.

 OGGM tasks
 ----------